Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Methods

+Mathematical analyses suggest that, due to structural instability, the parameters of mHCRs can sensitively respond to small errors in the population-dynamical parameters of management models (\OM~\ref{sec:effects-struct-inst-par}) and that inaccuracies in mHCR parameters can lead to large reductions in yields (\OM~\ref{sec:effect-struct-refpoints}).

-Better the devil you know...
-When parameter uncertainty is large, it might be advantageous to pursue management strategies that are conservative in the sense of preferring targets representing rather small modifications of the current state over targets that differ much from the current state, even if the latter are predicted to meet objectives better.
+It might therefore be advantageous to pursue management strategies that are conservative in the sense of preferring targets that differ less from current states than other, non-conservative strategies, even if the latter are predicted to be optimal by a naive evaluation of the management model.
 We achieve such conservatism through modifications of the formulae for mHCR parameters.
-Technically, we implement a variant of Lavrentiev regularisation of matrix inversion \citep{engl2000:_regularization}, see \OM{} Section~\ref{sec:impl-cons-reg}.
-The modified formulae contain a free parameter controlling the degree of conservatism.
-Where applicable, we performed MSE using a fixed standard value for this parameter, which we found to work well in many cases, next to an evaluation without conservatism.
-In addition, to obtain upper bounds on the conceivable improvement on management outcomes with optimally conservative management strategies, we evaluated plans for the case where this parameter was chosen for each plan and sample community so that the total long-term yield attained was maximised.
-We caution that the latter evaluations involved choice of a management parameter based on future outputs of the operating model, which is why these hypothetical optima are unlikely to be attainable under realistic conditions.
+Technically, we implement a variant of Lavrentiev regularisation of matrix inversion \citep{engl2000:_regularization}, which improves the numerical robustness of the calculation, see \OM~\ref{sec:impl-cons-reg}.
+A regularisation parameter controls the degree of conservatism.
+Where applicable, we performed the MSE both with that parameter set to zero (\emph{no conservatism}) and to a fixed reasonable non-zero value, given in \OM~\ref{ssec:reg} (\emph{standard conservatism}).
+To obtain upper bounds on conceivable further improvements of outcomes through conservatism, we evaluated in addition plans for the case where the parameter was chosen for each plan and sample community such that the actual total long-term yield attained was maximised (\emph{optimal conservatism}).

-Two additional management strategies were evaluated for comparison.
-Both use fixed exploitation rates $F_{\text{MSY},i}$, as in Eq.~\eqref{eq:PTC}.
-The first models \CFP{} of the type currently being implemented in the EU.
-In this case, the target exploitation rates $F_{\text{MSY},i}=F_{\text{SSC},i}$ are computed using single-species surplus production models, fitted to the operating model's apparent dynamics for that species when disregarding all other species.
-Details of the procedure are given in \OM{} Section~\ref{sec:cfp-parameters}.
-The second strategy adapts the idea of ``balanced exploitation'' \citep{bundy05:_balan_scotian_shelf, zhou10:_ecosy, rochet11:_balanced} to surplus production models such as Eq.~\eqref{eq:surplus-production}.
-Balanced exploitation intends to exploit species at a rate proportional to their productivity.
-Here we set $F_{\text{MSY},i}=\max[0,r_i/2]$.